 How do I apply for SCSEP?

-To apply, simply contact your local NCOA SCSEP office to complete an application.
-If you’re eligible and there is no waiting list, you will be enrolled to work at a training site.
-Find a local office.
+To apply, simply find your local SCSEP office to complete an application.
+If you’re eligible and there is no waiting list, you will be enrolled to train at a non-profit organization in your community.

 You will be trained in all the skills you need to do your job, including using a computer.
 You will serve in a vital community service position such as (but not limited to):